Training pre-registration is required.

 - Have you walked harder to handle dogs that pull

 - Are you an undergraduate student seeking 20 hours of volunteer work to adopt an animal - please specify.

 - All volunteers must preregister for a training date.
 We are currently not taking any walk-ins during our training sessions.
 Dog Care classes fill up quickly September through March so please register early.

-- Prior to the class, it would be helpful to watch this video to see a demonstration of how to fit and use our Gentle Leader head collars.
+- Prior to the class, it would be helpful to watch this video on Easy Walk Harnesses that we use frequently; however, we do NOT hook the leash to the collar.
 We will go over this in class as well.
 All dogs that use a special collar have one that is pre-fitted in the white basket on their cage.